misiektoja/spotify_profile_monitor/docs/configuration.md

 The tool will automatically refresh both the access token and client token using the intercepted refresh token.

-If your refresh token expires, the tool will notify you via the console and email.
+If your refresh token expires, the tool reports the error in the console and sends it through each enabled notification channel: email, Discord or ntfy.
 In that case, you'll need to re-export the login request body.

 If you re-export the login request body to the same file name, you can send a `SIGHUP` signal to reload the file with the new refresh token without restarting the tool.
 More info in [Signal Controls (macOS/Linux/Unix)](usage.md#signal-controls-macoslinuxunix).